 It purchases disks for a new aggregate and places the volume on that aggregate.

 Cloud Manager determines where to place a new volume by looking at several factors: an aggregate’s maximum size, whether thin provisioning is enabled, and free space thresholds for aggregates.

 |The Cloud Manager Admin can modify free space thresholds from the Settings page.|

 Disk size selection for aggregates in AWS

-When Cloud Manager creates new aggregates for Cloud Volumes ONTAP in AWS, it gradually increases the disk size in an aggregate, as the number of aggregates in the system increases.
+When Cloud Manager creates new aggregates for ONTAP Cloud systems in AWS, it gradually increases the disk size in an aggregate, as the number of aggregates in the system increases.
 Cloud Manager does this to ensure that you can utilize the system’s maximum capacity before it reaches the maximum number of data disks allowed by AWS.

-For example, Cloud Manager might choose the following disk sizes for aggregates in a Cloud Volumes ONTAP Premium or BYOL system:
+For example, Cloud Manager might choose the following disk sizes for aggregates in an ONTAP Cloud Premium or BYOL system: